mainguyen189/data-mining-assignments/Classifiers/README.md

-Classifiers: logistic regression & random forest (use the same dataset), decision tree
+Logistic regression and random forest